vaskomet/CapstoneProjectMetallinosE-Clean/DEVELOPMENT_STANDARDS.md

 # Install dependencies
 npm install

+# Install new packages (examples)
+npm install react-leaflet leaflet npm install @tailwindcss/forms

 # Build for production
 npm run build

-# Install new package
+# Lint code
-npm install package-name
+npm run lint
 ```

-This document should be updated as the project evolves and new conventions are established.
+This document reflects the current implementation as of October 2025, including property management with Leaflet.js integration, updated React 19.1.1, and the complete authentication system with profile management.
+Update as new features are added or conventions change.